Obote/todo-list/README.md

 # 📖 [To-Do List] <a name="about-project"></a>

-**[To-Do List]** In this project, The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+In this project, The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
 The updated tasks list will be stored in local storage.

 ## 🛠 Built With <a name="built-with"></a>